fmbot-discord/docs/docs/commands/artists.md

 ### .artisttracks (`.at`)

-Shows you your all-time top tracks for the artist you're currently listening to or searching for.
+Shows you your all-time top tracks for current artist or the one you're searching for.

 Options: